trvrb/sismid/selection/mutation-drift-selection-statistics.md

-# Summary statistics of population models with selection.
+# Summary statistics of population models with selection

 This is all assuming a Wright-Fisher population of discrete non-overlapping generations.
 Generally, although it's possible to describe in neutral population dynamics in analytic detail, very little cannot be done directly once selection is involved.